mzilberman40/LLM-Engineering-Essentials/README.md

 ## 📹 Our event calendar — join Q&A sessions and webinars

 On our next expert-led webinar, we’ll take a closer look at self-deployed LLMs.
-Ask what came up while working through the topic!

 You’re also welcome to bring your questions about LLM APIs — or anything else from the course you’d like to dig into further.